Kent beat Somerset to win T20 Blast

 Somerset had performed a near miracle earlier in the day to recover from 79-6 in their two-wicket semi-final win over Hampshire.

-But, despite 43 from teenager Will Smeed on the ground where he had starred for Birmingham Phoenix in the Hundred this summer, there was to be no second great escape.
+But, despite 43 from teenager Will Smeed on the ground where he had starred for Birmingham Phoenix in the Hundred this summer, there was to be no second great escape, despite two more miraculous moments.

+Smeed rebuilt from 3-2 in a risk-free 58-run stand with Tom Abell (26), who was snared at backward point.

+The 19-year-old then survived being caught on the boundary in a hugely controversial moment.
+Cox claimed the catch but was then clattered into by a sliding Daniel Bell-Drummond who touched the boundary cushion while their legs were in contact.

 Congrats to Kent.
 Jordan Cox was unbelievable today.